opensearch-project/opensearch-k8s-operator/docs/userguide/main.md

 ### Cluster recovery

 This operator automatically handles common failure scenarios and restarts crashed pods, normally this is done in a one-by-one fashion to maintain quorum and cluster stability.
 In case the operator detects several crashed or missing pods (for a nodepool) at the same time it will switch into a special recovery mode and start all pods at once and allow the cluster to form a new quorum.
+This parallel recovery mode is currently experimental and only works with PVC-backed storage.
+If you encounter problems with it, you can disable it by redeploying the operator and adding `manager.parallelRecoveryEnabled: false` to your `values.yaml`.
+Please also report any problems by opening an issue in the operator github project.

+The recovery mode also kicks in if you deleted your cluster but kept the PVCs around and are then reinstalling the cluster.

 ### Rolling Upgrades